WunschK/VocabelTrainer/README.md

 ## To Do
 I will shortly outline what's missing for the app to be usable.
 You will realise this upon copying and running :-)

-1. An actual frontend - I aim for something along these lines:
+1. An actual responsive frontend - I aim for something along these lines:
  ![img.png](img.png)
 2. Advanced backend-logic
     * User-model